Course

 Full course description

-Course summary:
+Course Summary

 The Universal Design e-course presents an opportunity for parks professionals to develop a knowledge of accessibility from a big-picture perspective.
 Universal Design goes above and beyond the minimum standards for accessible design and makes sustainability of accessible programs and facilities achievable through implementation of seven guiding principles.
 This course provides an introduction to the original definition and concepts of Universal Design, its associated seven principles, and their applicability.
 In addition, the course presents the history, principles, and progress of Universal Design as it applies to the designer, programmer, and the consumer.
-Students will have an opportunity to apply each principle through built-in course worksheets resulting in a Universal Design action plan upon course completion.
+Students will have an opportunity to apply each principle through built-in course worksheets resulting in Universal Design action plan upon course completion.

-Course objectives:
+Course Objectives

 After completing this course, learners should be able to: